PalladioSimulator/Palladio-Bench-IntegrationTests/README.md

 Create a new Testcase:
 - In RCPTT Project click File > New > Test Case, name it as on Jira, copy the steps from Jira in description of the test
 - Create or Caputure Contexts and test them with "Apply"
-  - Setting Workspace and check "Clear Workspace"
+  - Setting Workspace and check "Clear Workspace".
-  - Collect Workbench in running AUT and take over in RCPTT with "Capture"
+  - Adjust Workbench in running AUT and take over in RCPTT with "Capture".
-  - Project Name Parameter
+  - Parameter to parameterize Script or Script Snippets, (here used to set Project Name in Project Import Snippet).
-  - Project Import Snippet
+  - Project Import Snippet: Calculates an absoulte path for pcm examples and imports an existing project using this path.
-  - Folder to import reference files or other files in project directory
+  - Script Snippets: Clean EDP2Storage, which closes all existing databases and deletes them.
+Create EDP2 Storage, which creates a new EDP2 Database and set its name to "EDP2_DB"
-  - Script Snippets: Clean EDP2Storage, Create EDP2 Storage
+  - Folder used to import reference files or other files in project directory "temporaryProject"
   - Take over launch configs after project import through "Capture", to run multiple run configs check "Multiple Launches" in run  configurations

   -> Pay attention to the order!!!